tsackton/taelgar/People/Orcs/Gorkil.md

 An [[Orcs|orc]] cleric in [[Grash's Horde|Grash's army]].

 %%^Campaign:DuFr%%
-Captured in battle in May 1748 by [[The Dunmar Fellowship]], and interrogated before using magic to convince [[Seeker]] to kill him, seemingly because he insisted he could not die under [[Grash]]'s power.
+Captured in battle in May 1748 by [[Dunmar Fellowship]], and interrogated before using magic to convince [[Seeker]] to kill him, seemingly because he insisted he could not die under [[Grash]]'s power.
 After his death, his body was burned and did not reanimate.
 %%^End%%